 $ pact-broker can-i-deploy --pacticipant Foo --version 24 --to prod

-To stay safe while avoiding "big bag" deployments, add the following line before deploying:
+To stay safe while avoiding "big bang" deployments, add the following line before deploying:

-$ pact-broker can-i-deploy --pacticipant PACTICIPANT --version VERSION --to STAGE
+$ pact-broker can-i-deploy --pacticipant PACTICIPANT --version VERSION --to ENVIRONMENT

 and add the following line after deploying: